 Wisdom still offers us nuance.
 Its agents are unbothered by the slow path of research and grace, by the patience with which it takes to give us a fuller picture of the complexities of modern life, modern systems.
 They are unafraid of the bad people who do good, the good people who do bad.

-We need fresh air to breathe.
+We need fresh air.
 To see the world as it is, to create what might be.